 Monroe County Keys north mostly along the coast to Brevard and Levy counties; Bermuda, West Indies, Mexico, Central America, South America, Galapagos and western Africa.
 For a digitized image of Elbert Little's Florida range map, visit the Exploring Florida website.

-This is one of the most important host trees for epiphytes in South Florida.
-Provides significant food and cover for wildlife.
+Wildlife and Ecology: This is one of the most important host trees for epiphytes in South Florida, and provides significant food and cover for birds and other wildlife.
+The flowers, leaves and rough bark attract many insects and spiders, which, in turn, provide food for insect-eating birds.
 Occasional larval host plant for martial hairstreak (Strymon martialis) butterflies and tantalus sphinx (Aellopus tantalus) moths.
 Nectar plant for amethyst hairstreak (Chlorostrymon maesites) and other butterflies.
-The seeds are dispersed by water.
+The seeds are primarily dispersed by water.

+Comments: The wood can be used to make a high-grade charcoal, which supported an extensive industry in southern Florida in the eary 1900s.
+See also a 2022 post on the Treasure Coast Natives blog about the "witch's broom" deformity observed occasionally in Buttonwood.
 A form with silver leaves (silver buttonwood) is often referred to as var. sericea, but it is not a true taxonomic variety.
 Silver buttonwood is found in hypersaline situations in the Florida Keys and occasionally along the southwest Florida coast.
-It is the most widely cultivated form of the species, but is not native to most areas where it is planted.
-The wood is used to make a high-grade charcoal.
+It is widely planted in landscapes, but is not native to most areas where it is planted.

 Copyright by: James Johnson, 2014 In habitat, Everglades National Park, Florida